The Early Industrialists in Flintshire

 specialisation & scale necessarily involved delegation and delegation required management ...

-Not a Welshman in sight, the only locals were underground digging?
-But The Quakers, like the local Methodists instilled in the folk of Gadlys, Bagillt, Flint and Holywell a culture of hard work, honesty and thrift together with a deep respect for any business success which resulted from investment in risky innovation.
+Not a Welshman in sight; the only locals were underground digging?
+For sure the Welsh had the labour but the strangers had the profit ... so The Quakers, like the local Methodists instilled in the folk of Gadlys, Bagillt, Flint and Holywell a culture of hard work, honesty and thrift together with a deep respect for any business success which resulted from investment in risky innovation.
 The men at Gadlys were risking hard earned capital into something different ... reverberatory furnaces and coal.
 The business success was invigorating in a community familiar with the dominance of land as the only source of wealth ... there were now new jobs to be had ... for sure the work was hard and unhealthy ... but a job was a job, the babies needed feeding.

-Chester, then Frodsham and Sankey were initially export shipping ports but from 1500 and the voyages of discovery, the deep water docks at Liverpool became busier and busier ... by 1715 imports were flowing bigtime ... it seemed the odds were stacked against The London Lead Company ... but at least in the early years it was a very profitable business.
+Chester, then Frodsham and Sankey were initially the local export shipping ports but from 1500 and the voyages of discovery, the deep water docks at Liverpool became busier and busier ... by 1715 imports were flowing big time ... it seemed the odds were stacked against The London Lead Company ... but at least in the early years it was a very profitable business.

 Initially the smelting impetus came from local coal but this immediately produced a sulphur pollution problem, and how the local community suffered ... but eventually ingenuity turned acid rains into valuable by products as the early pioneers solved the problems of pollution by profitable production of sulphuric acid which began to power much of the chemical industry.